Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Discussion

-The results presented in Section \ref{subsec:res-al} demonstrate that margin-based AL substantially outperforms random sampling throughout the labeling process, particularly in the low-label regime most relevant to astronomical follow-up.
+The results presented in Section~\ref{subsec:res-al} demonstrate that margin-based AL substantially outperforms random sampling throughout the labeling process, particularly in the low-label regime most relevant to astronomical follow-up.
 The early-recall improvement observed for margin sampling highlights a central strength of uncertainty-based AL: the ability to focus labeling effort on ambiguous regions of feature space where the classifier's decision boundary is poorly constrained.
 Under extreme class imbalance, such regions are disproportionately informative for identifying rare positive instances.
 An important qualitative feature of the learning curves is the rapid saturation of margin sampling relative to random sampling.
-Performance gains plateau after approximately 60--65 labeled instances, suggesting that the majority of discriminative information relevant to habitability classification is captured early when queries are selected adaptively.
+Performance gains plateau after approximately 60--65 labeled instances, suggesting that most of the discriminative structure present in the adopted feature space can be captured efficiently when queries are selected adaptively.
+This behavior is consistent with the concentration of informative instances near the class boundary, where uncertainty-based querying is most efficient.
 In contrast, random sampling does not achieve comparable performance within the same labeling budget, reflecting its inefficiency in discovering informative minority-class examples when positives are sparse.
 Notably, margin sampling approaches---but does not exceed---the performance of the fully supervised XGBoost baseline trained on the entire training set.
 This behavior is expected: AL does not introduce new information beyond what is present in the data, but instead reorders label acquisition.
 The convergence of AL performance toward the supervised upper bound therefore supports the interpretation that AL achieves label efficiency rather than absolute performance gains, reaching near-supervised performance with substantially fewer labeled instances.
+The slight underperformance in recall relative to the full-data baseline suggests that complete recovery of the minority class remains sensitive to additional labeled examples, reflecting the intrinsic difficulty of identifying rare potentially habitable planets under strong class imbalance.